ChampInMyThought/Particle-Analysis/README.md

 ## Batch Run with Macro
 During a batch run with the macro, the program will prompt you for two folders:

 1.)
-The folder where all the images are located
+The folder where all the images are located\n
 2.)
 The folder where you want to save the results (both .tif masks and .csv areas).

 ## Q&A